pkmishra/HistoryHound/extension/README.md

 ## Features

 - 🔍 **Semantic History Search**: Advanced search using HistoryHounder's semantic search capabilities
-- 🤖 **AI Q&A**: Ask questions about your browsing history using Ollama LLM
+- 🤖 **AI Q&A**: Ask questions about your browsing history using Ollama LLM with intelligent question-type classification and relevant source attribution
 - 📊 **History Analytics**: View statistics about your browsing patterns
 - 🎯 **Advanced Filtering**: Filter by time range and exclude specific domains
 - 🔗 **Quick Access**: Click on history items to revisit pages instantly